celldra/EZCad/README.md

 HTTP GET to /setup-roles
 ```

 That'll create all the default roles available and give the `harry` account all of them.
+For the sync script, check the `README.md` file inside the `EzCadSync` folder.

 ## License
 Licensed under MIT.
 See LICENSE